Monrovia Van Hoose, LCSW-S, CGP

 I hold an MSSW from Columbia University, and was the first social work intern at the Harvey Milk High School – the first school in the US created as a safe learning environment for LGBTQ students.
 I was the Clinical Director of Out Youth Austin from 2008 to 2012.
 In 2011 I began offering private practice psychotherapy, and have been doing it full time since 2012.
+In 2023, I became a Certified Group Psychotherapist.
 For undergraduate education, I attended the University of Texas at Austin where I earned a BA in English Literature & Cultural Anthropology.

 My specialties include attachment, family of origin work, identity exploration, gender identity, sexuality, adolescents, young adults, and LGBTQ issues.
 I work frequently with Depression, Anxiety, low self-esteem, Mood Disorders, Personality Disorders, behavioral issues, self-harm, relationship issues, boundaries, and phase of life changes.